Frequently Asked Questions

 The OIG advises providers to request or demand that their vendors and contractors screen and provide proof thereof, but depending on size and bargaining power, this is often impractical and/or unrealistic.
 Still, providers should always screen all of their vendors and contractors that are connected to claims or patients, as well as their owners and any regular employees that impact care or payment.

-Providers that need orders, certifications or referrals (such as pharmacies, labs, home health agencies, etc.) should also screen the sources that provide them.
+Providers that need orders, certifications, or referrals (such as pharmacies, labs, home health agencies, etc.) should also screen the sources that provide them.
 An excluded physician might legally be able to write a prescription if he still has a valid license and a pharmacy might be able to legally fill that prescription, no claim to Medicare or Medicaid could be made for that drug or item because an excluded party would have directly or indirectly contributed to the submission of the claim.

 Owners, Agents, and Managing Directors Must also be Screened.